yugabyte/yugabyte-db/docs/content/stable/tutorials/build-and-learn/chapter2-scaling-with-yugabytedb.md

 ---

 {{< note title="YugaPlus - Time to Scale" >}}
-The days passed, and the YugaPlus streaming service saw thousands of new users, all eagerly watching their favorite movies 24/7.
-It wasn't long before the YugaPlus team noticed a looming issue: their PostgreSQL database server was quickly approaching its limits in storage and compute capacity.
-They pondered upgrading to a larger database instance with increased storage and more CPUs.
-Yet, such an upgrade would not only cause downtime during the migration but also might become a recurring issue as capacity limits would eventually be reached again.
+As days went by, the YugaPlus streaming service welcomed thousands of new users, all continuously enjoying their movies, series, and sport events.
+Soon, the team faced a critical issue: the PostgreSQL database server was nearing its storage and compute capacity limits.
+Considering an upgrade to a larger instance would offer more storage and CPUs, but it also meant potential downtime during migration and the risk of hitting capacity limits again in the future.

-After careful consideration, the team decided to tackle these scalability challenges by migrating to a multi-node YugabyteDB cluster that could scale up and out on demand...
+Eventually, the decision was made to address these scalability challenges by transitioning to a multi-node YugabyteDB cluster, capable of scaling both vertically and horizontally as needed...
 {{< /note >}}

-In this chapter you'll learn:
+In this chapter, you'll learn:

-* How to start a YugabyteDB cluster with the yugabyted tool
+* How to start a YugabyteDB cluster with the yugabyted tool.
-* How to use the YugabyteDB UI to check the state of the cluster
+* How to use the YugabyteDB UI to monitor the state of the cluster.
-* How to scale by adding additional nodes to the cluster
+* How to scale the cluster by adding additional nodes.
-* How to take advantage of the PostgreSQL compatibility by switching the application from PostgreSQL to YugabyteDB with zero-code changes.
+* How to leverage PostgreSQL compatibility by switching the application from PostgreSQL to YugabyteDB without any code changes.

 **Prerequisites**

-You need to complete [chapter 1](../chapter1-debuting-with-postgres) of the tutorial before embarking on this one.
+You need to complete [chapter 1](../chapter1-debuting-with-postgres) of the tutorial before proceeding to this one.

 {{< header Level="2" >}}Start YugabyteDB{{< /header >}}

-There are many ways to start with YugabyteDB.
-You can deploy it on bare metal, or run it as a container, or use it as a fully-managed service.

-You'll follow the steps of the YugaPlus team that used the [yugabyted tool](https://docs.yugabyte.com/preview/reference/configuration/yugabyted/#yugabyted) to start their first YugabyteDB cluster in their own contenarized environment.
+YugabyteDB offers various deployment options, including bare metal, containerization, or as a fully-managed service.
+In this tutorial, you'll use the [yugabyted tool](https://docs.yugabyte.com/preview/reference/configuration/yugabyted/#yugabyted) deploying a YugabyteDB cluster in a containerized environment.

-Start a single-node YugabyteDB cluster in Docker:
+To begin, start a single-node YugabyteDB cluster in Docker:

 1. Create a directory to serve as the volume for the YugabyteDB nodes: